Clinton campaign studying alternative to U.S. ethanol mandate

 Clinton's openness to overhauling the Renewable Fuel Standard appears to contrast with Trump's position.
 During the state-by-state battle for the Republican presidential nomination, Trump said he supported the biofuel mandates set out in the Renewable Fuel Standard.

-Corn and ethanol industry lobbyists said they have been talking with both the Clinton and Trump campaigns to argue in favour of the Renewable Fuel Standard.
+Corn and ethanol industry lobbyists said they have been talking with both the Clinton and Trump campaigns to argue in favor of the Renewable Fuel Standard.

-(Additional reporting by Joe White in Detroit and Chris Prentice in New York; Editing by Will Dunham and Leslie Adler)
+(Additional reporting by Joe White in Detroit and Chris Prentice in New York; Editing by Will Dunham)